cagov/design-system/components/icons/README.md

 2. `npm install @cagov/ds-icons`

-3. Run the command `npm run build:sprite-some -ids=[ids]` to generate a the sprite
+3. Run the command `npm run dev:sprite-some -ids=[ids]` to generate a the sprite

    - `-ids` : A space-separated list of icon ids.

-   - Example: `npm run build:sprite-some -ids=gear arrow-down left`
+   - Example: `npm run dev:sprite-some -ids=gear arrow-down left`

 4. The generated sprite will be called `cagovSomeIcons.svg`.